 further bind future generations of Americans to our outdated and dead-end oil-based

-energy policy while supporters claim that it represents a step towards America’s
+energy policy.
+Supporters claim that it represents a step towards America’s

 But Steve Mufson, author of Keystone XL: Down the Line and a reporter at The Washington Post, suggests that the real story of the pipeline is one about American frontiers and just how far we are willing to go to feed our addiction to oil.

-In many ways, the Keystone XL pipeline serves as a larger metaphor, Mufson argues, illuminating the vast energy infrastructure it takes to sustain the American lifestyle and the debatable choices we must make in pursuit of short-term comfort, raising the question: Which risks, now and in the future, are we really willing to take?
+In many ways, the Keystone XL pipeline serves as a larger metaphor, Mufson argues, illuminating the vast energy infrastructure it takes to sustain the American lifestyle and the debatable choices we must make in pursuit of short-term comfort.
+The book raises the question: Which risks, now and in the future, are we really willing to take?

 maim and kill civilians all over the world.

-In Minescape: Waging War Against Land Mines, Brett Van Ort—artist and photojournalist—shares a collection of photographs documenting the tragic and unforeseen consequences of leftover land mines from the war in Bosnia and Herzegovina.
-Examined through unsettling photographs of deceptively innocent landscapes, the various types of land mines and clinically chilling prosthetic limbs and metal joints, Minescape reminds us of the lingering threats of war that often remain in times of peace.
+In Minescape: Waging War Against Land Mines, artist and photojournalist Brett Van Ort shares a collection of photographs documenting the tragic consequences of leftover land mines from the war in Bosnia and Herzegovina.
+With unsettling photographs of deceptively innocent landscapes, and various types of land mines and clinically chilling prosthetic limbs and metal joints, Minescape reminds us of the lingering threats of war that often remain in times of peace.

 Minescape is the first TED Book to be released in conjunction with a print edition, and will complement an art book to be published by Daylight Books in April 2013.
 This will also mark one of the first projects from the newly launched Daylight Digital.
-The TED Books version of Minescape pairs Van Ort’s moving photographs and personal accounts with Joel Whitney’s globe-trotting investigative essays and multimedia features that detail the continued impacts of land mines as well as innovative techniques for landmine detection, allowing photography lovers and academics-alike to go beyond the images.
+The TED Books version of Minescape pairs Van Ort’s moving photographs and personal accounts with Joel Whitney’s globe-trotting investigative essays as well as multimedia features that detail the continued impacts of land mines as well as innovative techniques for landmine detection, allowing photography lovers and academics alike to go beyond the images.

 What do the questions we ask others, even complete strangers, reveal about ourselves?
 And can the answers we seek shape our own lives and dreams?
 Davy Rothbart wants to know.
 Rothbart — a writer, reporter, and documentary filmmaker — is known for his curiosity about other people’s lives.
 Whether it’s the folks he interviews as a frequent contributor to public radio’s This American Life, or the people he connects with through the deeply personal notes and letters published in his annual magazine, Found, Rothbart has honed a unique talent for compassionately probing into the lives of strangers and drawing out surprisingly revealing stories of beauty, heartbreak, and humor.
-In How Did You End Up Here?: The Surprising Ways Our Questions Connect Us, Rothbart collects more than 100 of his all-time favorite questions to ask someone you’ve just met, generated by people around North America whom he’s only just met himself.
-Rothbart opens his toolbox, sharing secrets of his trade, stories from the road, and strategies for approaching people and pushing past superficialities while also taking a close look the questions themselves — the funny, strange, surprising questions we all want to ask the people around us.
+In How Did You End Up Here?: The Surprising Ways Our Questions Connect Us, Rothbart collects more than 100 of his all-time favorite questions to ask someone you’ve just met, generated by people around North America whom he’d only just met himself.
+Rothbart opens his toolbox, sharing secrets of his trade, stories from the road, and strategies for approaching people and pushing past superficialities while also taking a close look at the questions themselves.

 All over the world, the way people connect and collaborate is undergoing

-an astonishing transformation as a result from one idea: radical openness.
+an astonishing transformation as a result of one idea: radical openness.

 Smart organizations are shunning their old, secretive practices and embracing